The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Morocco: Michael Diamond of Cobblestone Travel.

-Harira, a hearty soup, traditionally made with lamb, lentils, tomatoes, a mix of spices, and a variety of other ingredients—many families have their own version.
-I especially like it with dates.
+Harira, a hearty soup, traditionally made with lamb, lentils, tomatoes, a mix of spices, and a variety of other ingredients.
+Many families have their own version.
 You can find harira at any local stall during a Ramadan evening and a reliably excellent one at Le Foundouk during the rest of the year.

 Tangia—not to be confused with tagine—is an extremely special dish.
 It’s a fragrant lamb or beef stew, usually baked in a clay pot for ten hours.
 Sometimes it’s even cooked in one of the ovens at the public baths.
 It’s normally served at home.
 One of the few restaurants that offer it is Chez l’Amine Haj Nguiyer in Gueliz (or New Town).

 Try the fish tagine at La Maison Arabe’s Trois Saveurs restaurant, which has roots going back to the 1940s.
 Marrakech is just two-and-a-half hours from the coast, and the fresh fish served here is a welcome change from the typical Moroccan diet.

 Best spots for a drink

 With Marrakech’s most adventurous drinks menu, Kabana is the place to be at sunset for rooftop cocktails and stunning views (see “Instagram moments”).
 It’s a great spot for unwinding after wandering the nearby medina.

 The Churchill bar at La Mamounia: Enjoy top-shelf classic cocktails while smoking a Cuban cigar, just like old Winston!

 What to See and Do